Smoke composition

 A smoke composition is a pyrotechnic composition designed primarily to generate smoke.
 Smoke compositions are used as obscurants or for generation of signaling smokes.
 Some are used as a payload of smoke bombs and smoke grenades.

 Obscurants

-Smoke compositions used as obscurants generate large amount of thick, usually white, smoke.
+Commonly, smoke compositions used as obscurants generate large amount of thick, usually white, smoke.

 White phosphorus

 White phosphorus is a popular base for smoke production.
 It is used in artillery shells, bombs, and grenades.

 Signalling

 A colored smoke composition can be used for signalling.
 These are usually based on a low-temperature burning pyrotechnic composition, mixed with a dye that gets vaporized and creates large, colored smoke particles.
 The composition is often based on an oxidizer (e.g. potassium chlorate, potassium nitrate, or potassium perchlorate), a fuel (e.g. lactose), an optional coolant (e.g. sodium bicarbonate), and one or more dyes.

 Fire extinguishing

 Smoke with a suitable composition can be used as a fire suppression agent.
 A pyrotechnic composition similar to black powder, composed of 15% charcoal and 85% potassium nitrate, generates thick smoke composed of particles of mainly potassium carbonate, which has fire extinguishing properties.
 Two-kilograms smoke grenades, thrown into burning rooms through plate-glass windows, have been used by some European firefighters.